galasa-dev/cli/gherkin-docs.md

 - `Given a terminal B with 24 rows and 160 columns`
 - `Given a terminal C tagged ABCD with 24 rows and 80 columns`

-Default terminal size is 24x80 if not specified anywhere else.
+Default terminal size is 24 rows x 80 columns if not specified anywhere else.

 This `PRIMARY` image tag